Tipping can be such a confusing and taboo topic. It’s one of those questions that seems to come up over and over when planning a wedding!

 “The best tip I ever got was a couple begged me for a discount to stay within their budget.
 I did, and then after the wedding I got a letter with the discount amount plus extra.”

-“I feel like you really know you’ve made a great impression on a bride and gone above and beyond for her when she wants to take the time to think about what you like and pick out a super personal gift.
+“I feel like you really know you’ve made a great impression on a couple and gone above and beyond for them when they want to take the time to think about what you like and pick out a super personal gift.
 That, to me, is the ultimate tip.”